Does this sound familiar?

 Cartridges: Typically these type of filters come with cartridges for mechanical and chemical filtration.
-Some units have a cartridge for biological filtration as well, but it’s better to use ceramic or lava rock for this purpose.
+Some units have a sponge cartridge for biological filtration as well, but it’s better to use a ceramic media or lava rock for this purpose because they have tons more surface area for bacteria growth.
 Generally, it will be some sort of floss for the mechanical filter and carbon for the chemical filter.
 Some brands combine the two.

 Each brand of HOB filter is different.
 You want to make sure that the coarse part of the mechanical filter is the first one the water goes through otherwise it will clog pretty rapidly.
 The hang on the back filter cartridges works fine for smaller tanks that aren’t overly stocked with messy fish.
 If you have a larger tank with tons of fish, you may want to upgrade to a canister filter.

 A power hang-on-the-back filter will go on the back of the tank and you hang it on the back as close to the center as possible.
 If you hang it on one side or the other, it will have a hard time filtering all of the tank water.
 You’ll also want to place it as close to the heater as possible to get keep water temperature consistent throughout the tank.
 You put the intake tube side into the water and the chamber portion hangs on the back outside of the tank.
 The intake tube should hang about halfway down the inside of the tank.
 If it’s too long, you can either forgo the extension or cut it down in size with a hack saw.